 Why your dog will love it: Older dogs and pups will love an amble along the level pathways and the chance to meet other dogs.

 Yes, it’s true: movie addicts can take their dog to the cinema with them in Edinburgh.
-The Cameo, which is one of the main locations for the annual Edinburgh Film Festival, welcomes canines!
+The Picturehouse, which is one of the main locations for the annual Edinburgh Film Festival, welcomes canines!
 Check the listings for special dog-friendly screenings for you and your pet.
 A blanket for the adjacent seat is provided so your four-legged chum can enjoy the show too.
 It’s the perfect choice for a rainy afternoon!

 Why your dog will love it: There’s a possibility of seeing canine classics like Isle of Dogs, Turner and Hooch or Cujo on the big screen!
 What’s not to love?

 Take a boat trip on the Firth of Forth to see the magnificent bridges that span this graceful yet tempestuous body of water.
-There is a variety of cruises to choose from that include the popular Three Bridges cruise where you can set sail and see the Edinburgh skyline.
+There is a variety of cruises to choose from including the popular Three Bridges cruise where you can set sail and see the Edinburgh skyline.
 Also, look out for the island of Inchcolm with its ancient abbey and several other wild outcrops in the Firth of Forth.
 Your sea dog is welcome to accompany you on board for a small stipend, so wrap up warm and take to the water.
 It’s a bracing trip but one we’d recommend so you can get a fuller picture of this wonderful city and its surroundings.

 Why your dog will love it: Some dogs have wonderful sea legs and it’s a great experience for all.